AnkitaVyas77/AnkitaVyas.github.io/index.md

 ---
 # About
-I’m a thesis-based Master’s student at **McGill University**, graduating **May–June 2026**, with **3 years of industry experience** building large-scale **data pipelines, ETL workflows, and reporting systems**, plus research experience building reliable ML workflows for **pattern discovery and validation**.
-I’m currently looking for my next **industry role** where I can combine strong software fundamentals with data-driven impact.
+I’m a research-based Master’s student at **McGill University**, graduating **May–June 2026**, with **3 years of industry experience** building large-scale **data pipelines, ETL workflows, and reporting systems**.
+In my research, I build reliable ML workflows for **pattern discovery and validation** and evaluate the **capabilities and limitations of LLMs** for finding patterns in complex datasets.
+I’m also expanding my skills in **AI agent development** through certifications from **Google and Hugging Face**, and I’m looking for my next **industry role** where I can combine strong software fundamentals and AI with data-driven impact.
 [More about me](about.md) • [Projects](projects.md)

 ## What I can do